-Author has written 58 stories for Voyagers!, Bad Boys, Chuck, Cover Up, Incredible Hulk, My Bodyguard, Superboy, Happy Days, Man from Atlantis, and CHIPs.
+Author has written 60 stories for Voyagers!, Misc.
+Movies, Chuck, Cover Up, Incredible Hulk, My Bodyguard, Superboy, Happy Days, Man from Atlantis, CHIPs, and Doctor Who.

 My other account name is: G-Of The Rivers

 We all have our own voice, even if we do quirky things to words or grammar that may confuse others or cause them to chide us.
-If some people spend too much time on these forums, they suddenly become the master of the English language and turn into professors at Harvard or Yale and want to change everything.
+If some people spend too much time on these forums, they suddenly become the master of the English language and want to change everything.
 As long as we have the basics and don't mutilate the English language as some have or still do, we'll be okay.

 I believe it's context and content that's very important in writing Fan Fiction.
 How well do we know our source material?
-Watching one episode or seeing the movie one time will not make for a good story, no matter how zealous we get to write one.
+Watching one episode or seeing the movie one time will not make for a good story, no matter how zealous we are to write one.
 Are we giving the characters we've come to love, our respect?
 Are we writing them in the way to which we've become accustomed when watching them onscreen?
 Perhaps even fleshing them out, and stepping in where (GASP!) canon fails?
 Research your context, your setting, the time period.
 Get to know the style of dress, talking and manners of the characters and the world in which they live.
-That is especially true in my case, as Voyagers travel to all periods of history.

 A big thing for me and my best advice is to KNOW YOUR ACTORS AND ACTRESSES.
 They are the ones who give the characters their personality, humor and vitality...and make them their own.
 I tend to notice body language and behaviors that carries with them from film to film or show to show...a roll of the eye, a flick of the hair, a smile, wink..a turn of the hand or phrase.
 Take note of the sound of their voice and laughter, the way they kiss, cry, get angry, show love and affection, and a host of other qualities that makes us all unique.
 The same nuances are always present in their performances no matter what character they're playing.
 Test out my theory and pay close attention.
 You'll see the actor's real persona emerging through each role.
 Deep down is the heart and soul of the performer...